codewith-Ansh/React-Odyssey/README.md

 - created using npm create vite@latest
 - Default React project setup with Vite

+**02_counter/**
+- Hooks and the JavaScript expressions
+- some theory out of this like VDOM, Fiber and reconciliation

+**custom_react/**
+- Custom React build from scratch without CRA or VITE

 ## Notes
 - Personal space for building and exploring React projects.
 - A collection of my React projects and experiments.